Exeter Personal Injury Solicitors -No Win No Fee Claims

 Medical negligence & malpractice

-Cases of medical malpractice or negligence occur when you are injured or become ill while receiving treatment at doctor’s surgery, hospital, dentist or any other healthcare establishment.
+Medical malpractice or negligence cases occur when you are injured or become ill while receiving treatment at a doctor’s surgery, hospital, dentist, or any other healthcare establishment.

 Examples of medical malpractice that we can help with include: